 CPUC: The CPUC staff would participate and maintain current authority.

-Public: The public would not be able to have access to these meetings, but could learn of high level progress through the CAEECC forum.
+Public: The public would not have access to these meetings, but could learn of high level progress through the CAEECC forum.

 What

+The PRG’s role is defined in D. 02-08-71.
+The .would include the following:

-This process would entail a set schedule of regular EE-PRG meetings to review solicitation plans, proposed solicitations, Request for Proposal (RFP) protocols and product criteria, offer evaluations, and final selection for third party programs (e.g., statewide or otherwise).
+This process would entail a set schedule of regularPRG meetings to review solicitation plans, proposed solicitations, Request for Proposal (RFP) protocols and product criteria, evaluation methodologies, and final selection for third party programs (e.g., statewide or otherwise).
 The meeting schedule would be established in advance and be structured in such a way to minimize delays in the solicitation process while enabling sufficient opportunity for stakeholder involvement and Energy Division oversight.
+The IE would participate, as appropriate in each PRG along with the PA and other EE-PRG members.

 The IE’s role would include the following (and may be augmented as needed):